On the Robustness of Kernel Goodness-of-Fit Tests: Robust Kernel Goodness-of-fit Tests for KSD-Ball Uncertainty Sets

 In practice, the decision threshold $q_{\infty, 1-\alpha}$ is intractable, and we again use the Monte Carlo estimate $q_{B, 1-\alpha}$, defined as the squared root of \eqref{eq: boot quantile}, as an approximation.
 Compared with the standard KSD test targeting the point null $H_0: Q = P$, our robust-KSD test uses the same bootstrap procedure to compute the decision threshold, but has a slightly different test statistic $\Delta_\theta(\X_n)$ instead of $D^2(\X_n)$, given by \eqref{eq: KSD V stat}, to account for the composite null.
 Moreover, as $\theta \to 0$, the test statistic $\Delta_\theta$ approaches $D(\X_n)$, the test statistic of the standard test, and the KSD-ball $\cB^\KSD(P; \theta)$ falls to the singleton $\{P\}$, so the robust-KSD test reduces to the standard test.
 Our robust KSD test can hence be viewed as a generalization of the standard KSD test to the composite hypotheses in \eqref{eq: KSD-ball hypotheses}.
 In particular, the robust KSD test is also qualitatively robust whenever the conditions on $k$ and $s_p$ from \Cref{thm: robust tilted} hold; see \Cref{prop: qualitative robust tilted general} in \Cref{app: robustness tilted} for a formal statement and proof.

 Another advantage of our robust KSD test being a direct generalization of the standard test is that no extra computation is required to guarantee robustness.
-For a given $\theta \geq 0$, our robust test only requires a minor transformation of the test statistic of the standard test.
-It also has the same computational cost as the standard test, namely $\cO(n^2d)$.
-However, extra computation is potentially needed in determining $\theta$, which might require optimizing the Stein kernel.
+For a given $\theta > 0$, our robust test only requires a minor transformation of the test statistic of the standard KSD test.
+It hence has the same computational cost as the standard test, namely $\cO(n^2d)$.
+However, extra computation is potentially needed in determining $\theta$, as it might require optimizing the Stein kernel.
 This will be discussed in detail in \Cref{sec: choosing uncertainty radius}.

+\begin{remark}[Pointwise and uniform controls] The Type-I error control shown in Theorem 4 is \emph{pointwise} over the null distributions $Q$.
+For robust tests, a more desirable control is often a \emph{uniform} one, whereby the supremum over $Q$ is taken \emph{before} the limit over $n$ \citep[Chapter 11]{lehmann2008testing}.
+For the proposed test, a uniform control can be shown if the bootstrapped quantile is replaced by the ground-truth quantile, say $q_{1-\alpha}^\ast(\X_n)$.
+That is (see also \Cref{rem: uniform bound} in the appendix),

+However, extending this to the bootstrapped quantile requires uniformly bounding the bootstrap approximation errors, which is non-trivial.
+We leave this as an open question for future research.
+In the literature, most kernel-based robust tests that offer uniform controls are two-sample tests using either permutation \citep{schrab2024robust} or deviation bounds \citep{sun2023kernel}.
+Yet, these approaches are either not applicable to our one-sample setting or too conservative.
+This is why our test uses bootstrapping.
+Another kernel robust test that uses bootstrapping is \citet{key2021composite}, but their Type-I error control is also pointwise.
+In \Cref{app: KSD dev}, we propose an alternative robust test that leverages deviation bounds in a manner similar to \citet{sun2023kernel} to achieve uniform controls, but at the expense of a lower test power. \end{remark}